zuru122/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that duplicates the last line of the file iacta Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+Write a script that counts the number of directories and sub-directories in the current directory.
+The current and parent directories should not be taken into accoount; Hidden directories should not be counted